Waiver of Criminal Conviction for Domestic Violence, Stalking, or for Violation of a Protection Order

 If you have concerns about issues of domestic violence convictions or a protection order issued in connection with deportability, the Columbus immigration attorneys at The Law Firm of Shihab & Associates have the experience to competently counsel and represent you.
-Contact us for an evaluation of your case.
+Contact us by calling (800) 625-3404 for an evaluation of your case.

 Who Has Jurisdiction to Grant the Domestic Violence Waiver?